Merkur illustration

 Regular version release

-To do a regular release, in the root of the monorepo run:
+To do a regular release, from the master branch with no uncommitted changes, run:

 npm run release

-The packages are released from a GitHub Action that is triggered when a new version tag is pushed to the repository.
+Packages are published from a GitHub Action triggered when a new version tag is pushed.

 Thank you to all the people who already contributed to Merkur!